PrefectHQ/prefect/docs/concepts/tasks.md

 If you want to refresh the cache for all tasks, you can use the `PREFECT_TASKS_REFRESH_CACHE` setting.
 Setting `PREFECT_TASKS_REFRESH_CACHE=true` will change the default behavior of all tasks to refresh.
 This is particularly useful if you want to rerun a flow without cached results.

 If you have tasks that should not refresh when this setting is enabled, you may explicitly set `refresh_cache` to `False`.
-These tasks will never refresh the cache — if a cache key exists it will be read not updated.
-Note that if a cache key does _not_ exist yet, these tasks can still write to the cache.
+These tasks will never refresh the cache &mdash; if a cache key exists it will be read, not updated.
+Note that, if a cache key does _not_ exist yet, these tasks can still write to the cache.

 ```python
 @task(cache_key_fn=static_cache_key, refresh_cache=False)